Karenz0105/Portfolio/projectwork2.md

 ![Searching "CEO"](https://github.com/Karenz0105/Portfolio/blob/main/images/Screenshot%20(12).png)

 In the search bar we can put in a search criteria that we wish to searh, in the screenshot I selected to search for "CEO".
-From that search there are teo Team Partners that come up.
+From that search there are two Team Partners that come up.

 ![Selecting and viewing Team Partner](https://github.com/Karenz0105/Portfolio/blob/main/images/Screenshot%20(13).png)